Finite-dimensional approximation properties for uniform Roe algebras

-Property A for metric spaces is a counterpart of amenability for groups.
 Amenability for a discrete group is characterized by the existence of F{\o}lner sets, which are finite subsets with relatively small boundaries.
-A simple replacement of the F{\o}lner condition does not provide an appropriate notion of `coarse amenability.'
-Its definition requires a `family' of F{\o}lner sets.
+A simple replacement of the F{\o}lner condition does not provide an appropriate notion of amenability for metric spaces.
+It requires a family of F{\o}lner sets.